martinherweg/ferdi/README.md

       postfix: 'template', // gets added to the filename if you omit the name, leave empty if you don't want that
       extension: 'html', // extension to search for in the template folder and for the final module
-      description: 'ferdi should create a Template File', // description for the --help flag
+      description: 'ferdi should create a Template File', // description for the --help flag },
-      default: defaults.template, // true or false if you don't want to add the flag for every new module },
 ```

 You can now create new modules with `ferdi module/name --css --template --javascript`
-For every module that has `default: true` in its config you can omit the flag.

 ### templates